FAQ

 How can I make an appointment?

-Yogi CPA is open virtually year round for tax and CFO services.
+Yogi CPA is open year-round for Tax and CFO services.
 We have flexible hours to accommodate your schedule.
 Please use the “Contact Us” chat box directly on our website, or reach out to our Onboarding Specialist at hello@yogicpa.com.

 What is your preferred communication method?

-The preferred communication method is via email and virtual appointments.
-Our onboarding process is thoughtful and designed to offer the best customer service while reducing our environment footprint!
+The preferred communication method is via email and virtual appointments, please reach out to our Onboarding Specialist at hello@yogicpa.com.
+Our onboarding process is fast, thoughtful and designed to offer the best customer service while reducing our environment footprint.

 What should I prepare for my virtual appointment?

-During our onboarding process, we will provide an online survey for you to fill out.
-Please also provide your previous tax returns, or financial statements, if applicable.
+During our onboarding process, we will provide an customized survey for you and your business to fill out at your convenience.
+We may request for your previous tax returns and/or financial statements, if applicable.

 Tax Forms & Deadlines